-Jim Gioia - LPC - Jim voted "yes" to move forward with Canvas CMS and other software tools as the first step toward participation in OEI.
+Jim Gioia - LPC - Jim voted "ves" to move forward with Canvas CMS and other software tools as the first step toward participation in OEI.
+This is an exciting and forward-looking step in creating a robust, rigorous and accessible system of education for the 21st century.
 His overall feeling is that OEI Exchange presents an opportunity for the colleges to develop courses, consistent with state rubrics, that can expand educational opportunities to students throughout the state.
-It also addresses the ongoing concerns about student readiness and student support services.
+It also addresses the ongoing concerns about student readiness and student support services, which are key elements for improving success rates in DE courses.
+Student success needs to be the primary focus of our efforts.
 The feedback from the colleges migrating to Canvas has been overwhelmingly positive.
 We can look to their experience and the adoption of Canvas by the vast majority of the State OEI Task Force as strong indicators of future success.
-This task force has done its due diligence at looking at the Canvas product and moves to forward our recommendations to the Chancellor and Academic Senates for their consideration and further discussion.
+This task force has done its due diligence at looking at the Canvas as an effective platform and has noted the impact making the change will have on faculty, as well as effective strategies to support faculty.
+Jim enthusiastically moves to forward our recommendations to the Chancellor and Academic Senates for their consideration and further discussion.
 If adopted, the colleges will be in a position to join the Course Exchange when it becomes available.
+Students first!